icgc-argo/seq-tools/README.md

 Try it with example submissions under `tests/submissions` (assume you already cloned the repository).
 ```
 cd tests/submissions
-# validate the metadata JSON under 'HCC1160T.valid' directory, this assumes the data files are in the same directory
+# validate the metadata JSON under 'HCC1160T.valid' directory, assuming data files are in the same directory
 seq-tools validate HCC1160T.valid/sequencing_experiment.json   # you should see summary of validation result

 # to view details of the above validation, the 'jq' to is suggested to view prettified JSONL file